-Since the signing of this agreement, draw-downs amounting to \$71,357 have been made on the facility.
+Since the signing of this agreement, draw-downs amounting to \$181,157 have been made on the facility.
 The utilization of the facility beyond the available capacity of ASX Listing Rules 7.1 and 7.1A will require shareholder approval.
 In addition, shareholder approval will be required should GC exceed the 19.99% shareholding in the Company.
-At 30 June 2015 the available capacity was approximately \$50,500.
+At 30 June 2016 there was no available capacity until shareholder approval is obtained.